tpierrain/Value/Readme.md

       protected override IEnumerable<object> GetAllAttributesToBeUsedForEquality()
       {
-          // here, you can use ListByValue decorator to ensure a "ByValue" equality return new List<object>() { new ListByValue<Card>(this.cards) };
+          // here, you can use the ListByValue decorator to ensure a "ByValue" equality of your Type. return new List<object>() { new ListByValue<Card>(this.cards) };
       }
 ```